CCIG-Champalimaud/adell-mri/README.md

-# Methods for prostate cancer segmentation and detection for multi-parametric MRI
+# Methods for classification, segmentation and detection using multi-parametric MRI

-Here I develop and present methods for segmenting prostate cancer from different MRI modalities, but these are more generically applicable to other problems - I try to follow a modular design and development, such that networks can be deployed to different problems as necessary.
+Here I implement and develop methods for classification, segmentation and detection using different MRI modalities, but these are more generically applicable to other problems - I try to follow a modular design and development, such that networks can be deployed to different problems as necessary.
+I also do some work with self supervised learning methods, and have recently started to implement some building blocks for continuous learning.
 I prefer to organize data using `json` files so I have developed a number of scripts that allow me to achieve this (i.e. `utils/get-dataset-json.py`) and generate "dataset JSON files".
 By a dataset JSON file I merely mean a JSON file with the following format:

 ```
 entry_1